lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 which renders as:

 1. First thing
 2. Second thing

 or automatically enumerated,

 #.
 First thing
 #.
 Second thing

 Definition lists
 ----------------

 Definition lists are terms with an indented content section.
+For example:

 .. literalinclude:: snippets/def_list.rst
    :language: rst